atreyee-99/Car-Number-plate-detection/README.md

 # Car-Number-plate-detection
-Car Number plate detection using MATLAB
+Car Number plate detection using MATLAB and Python